gizmodata/spark-connect-proxy/README.md

 *Note* - even though you are opening this port to the public, the Spark Connect Proxy will secure it with TLS and JWT Authentication.

-The scripts the AWS CLI to provision the EMR Spark cluster - so you will need to have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and configured with your AWS credentials.
+The scripts use the AWS CLI to provision the EMR Spark cluster - so you will need to have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and configured with your AWS credentials.

 You can create a file in your local copy of the `scripts` directory called `.env` with the following contents:
 ```shell